 Previous and current research

-Proteomics approaches can provide the auxiliary information that is necessary to tackle this challenge.
-Targeted mass spectrometry can handle complex protein mixtures and, in combination with heavy labelled reference peptides, provides quantitative information about protein stoichiometries within macromolecular assemblies.
-Together with cross-linking techniques, the protein interfaces are revealed.
-The spatial information obtained in this way facilitates the fitting of high resolution structures into cryo-EM maps in order to build atomic models of entire molecular machines.
+Research in our laboratory combines biochemical approaches, proteomics and cryo-electron microscopy to study the structure and function of large macromolecular assemblies.
+Cryo-electron tomography is the ideal tool to observe molecular machines at work in their native environment (figure 1).
+Since the attainable resolution of the tomograms is moderate, the challenge ahead is to integrate information provided by complementary approaches in order to bridge the resolution gap towards high-resolution techniques (NMR, X-ray crystallography).
+Mass spectrometry approaches can provide the auxiliary information that is necessary to tackle this challenge.
+Targeted mass spectrometry can handle complex protein mixtures and, in combination with heavy labelled reference peptides, provides quantitative information about protein stoichiometries.
+Using this together with cross-linking techniques can reveal protein interfaces.
+The spatial information obtained in this way facilitates the fitting of high-resolution structures into cryo-EM maps in order to build pseudo-atomic models of entire molecular machines (figure 2).

 Megadalton protein complexes are involved in a number of fundamental cellular processes such as cell division, vesicular trafficking and nucleocytoplasmic exchange.
-In most cases such molecular machines consist of a multitude of different proteins that can occur in several copies within an individual assembly.
-Studying their structure and function is a challenging task, not only due to their compositional complexity, but also because of their sheer size that, in many cases, makes them inaccessible to biochemical purification.
+In most cases such molecular machines consist of a multitude of different proteins that occur in several copies within an individual assembly.
+Their function is often fine-tuned towards context specific needs by compositional remodelling across different cell-types.
+Structural variations occur through stoichiometric changes, subunit switches or competing protein interfaces.
+Studying the structure and function of Megadalton protein complexes is a challenging task, not only due to their compositional complexity but also because of their sheer size, which makes them inaccessible to biochemical purification.

 Future projects and goals